anuj8052/FireBase_to_Postgresql_convertor/README.md

 # FireBase_to_Postgresql_convertor
-This repo is dedicated to the conversion of Firebase dataset into Postgresql dataset
+This repo is dedicated to the conversion of the Firebase dataset into the Postgresql dataset

 ## Getting Started